AhmedmostafaElabdli1/Library-task/README.md

-# Why i don't Give you Sqlscripte For Sample Data ?
+# Why i don't like  you use Sqlscripte For Sample Data ?

 - **Auditing fields are auto-managed by JPA:**